USF-HII/snptk/README.md

 variant id is added to `deleted_snps.txt`.
 If `--keep-multi` is specified, we use the first entry that maps and write out all matching entries to the file `multi.txt` in the format `chromosome:position<tab>rsid,rsid[,rsid...]`.

-If `--keep-unmapped-rs-ids` is specified, if the variant id starts with the string `rs`, do not add it to `deleted_snps.txt` if its chromosome/position does not map to an entry in SNPChrPosOnRef.
+If `--keep-unmapped-rs-ids` is specified and the variant id starts with the string `rs`, do not add it to `deleted_snps.txt` if its chromosome/position does not map to an entry in SNPChrPosOnRef.

 If `--skip-rs-ids` is specified, do not add any variant id that starts with the string `rs` to either `deleted_snps.txt` or `updated_snps.txt`.